Drosophila – a versatile genetic model organism

 Using Drosophila in the Warr laboratory

 The Warr Research group utilises a wide variety of molecular and genetic techniques when working with Drosophila in the laboratory.
-These techniques include staining for gene expression using RNA in situ hybridisation, protein staining and confocal microscopy, Western analyses, cell culture, immunity assays, and quantitative PCR.
+These techniques include detecting gene expression using RNA in situ hybridisation and qPCR, immunohistochemistry, confocal microscopy, Western analyses, cell culture, manipulation of gene function using RNAi, generation of mutants, and overexpression analyses.

-The group also makes use of state of the art electrophysiology equipment to carry out electroantennograms (EAGs) and single olfactory neuron recording.They also store a wide range of mutant and transgenic Drosophila strains to aid in their analysis of gene function in the fruit fly.
+The group is housed in a state of the art facility for transgenic flies, and stores a wide range of mutant and transgenic Drosophila strains to aid in their analyses of gene function.